sim-intel/sim-intel.github.io/_posts/2025-12-26-meta-quest-3-teleop-body-tracking.md

 The ability to capture natural human motion in simulation opens up exciting possibilities for training embodied AI policies.
 Combined with sim2real transfer techniques, this data can help robots learn complex manipulation and locomotion behaviors.

-The OSC-based approach also makes it easy to integrate other tracking systems in the future—whether that's higher-end motion capture (Vicon, OptiTrack), depth cameras (Azure Kinect), or other VR systems.
+The OSC-based approach also makes it easy to integrate other tracking systems in the future—whether that's higher-end motion capture.

 Stay tuned, more great stuff to come!